JoinColony/colonyJS/docs/_Docs_Adapters.md

 ---
 title: Adapters
 section: Docs
-order: 6
+order: 4
 ---

 ## What are Adapters?
 Adapters represent the colonyJS solution for the many different ways to access the Ethereum blockchain provided by various JavaScript libraries.
 Adapters provide a wrapper for such libraries that enforces a standard and predictable API for use with Colony's contracts.

-## Initialising an adapter
+## Initializing an adapter

 First, make sure you understand how to use [Loaders](/colonyjs/docs-loaders/).